QuChunhe/study/Maths.md

 # Bayesian Statistics

 Bradley P. Carlin and Thomas A. Louis,  Bayesian Methods for Data Analysis third edition, Taylor & Francis Group 2009

 Three principal approaches to inference guide modern data analysis: frequentist, Bayesian, and likelihood.

 empirical Bayes (EB)

+In a nutshell, the Likelihood Principle states that once the data value x has been observed, the likelihood function L(θ|x) contains all relevant experimental information delivered by x about the unknown parameter θ.

 K. Krishnamoorthy， Handbook of Statistical Distributions with Applications Second Edition，CRC Press， 2016